pace/cloud-sdk-ios/README.md

 - `badRequest`: The request does not match the expected format
 - `invalidURNFormat`: The passed POI reference value does not conform to our URN format
 - `customURLSchemeNotSet`: The App tried to open an URL in `SFSafariViewController`, but deep linking has not been correctly configured

+## Miscellaneous
+### Preset Urls
+`PACECloudSDK` provides preset urls for the most common apps, such as `PACE ID`, `payment` and `transactions` based on the enviroment the sdk was initialized with.
+You may access these urls via the enum `PACECloudSDK.URL`.

 ## FAQ